jonaskello/metal-kube/README.md

 ## Provision a worker node

-This requires no parameters.
+This script requires no parameters.
 It shuold be run on a master node.
 It will generate a bash command that should be run on the worker node in order to install docker, kubernetes binaries (same vesion as the master node) and join the node to the cluster.

 ```bash
 # Run this on a master node to generate a worker provisioning command, then run the generated command on the worker to provision it
 curl -fsSL https://raw.githubusercontent.com/jonaskello/metal-kube/master/worker-gen.sh | bash
 ```

-Alternatively, if the worker has ssh access to the master you can also run directly on the worker:
+Alternatively, if the worker has ssh access to the master you can run it on the worker:

 ```bash
 ssh myuser@mymaster "curl -fsSL https://raw.githubusercontent.com/jonaskello/metal-kube/master/worker-gen.sh | bash" | bash